Ending a tenancy or licence

 The actions of each individual person will affect all of your rights.

 - if one of you gives notice to the landlord, the agreement will normally automatically be ended for all of you.
-None of you will have the right to continue living there.
-However, this does not apply if you have a fixed term tenancy that has not come to an end.
+None of you will have the right to continue living there

 - if one of you leaves without giving notice, the whole rent will still be due and the other(s) will have to pay the missing person’s share.

-If you’re thinking about leaving, be sure to discuss it with the other joint tenant(s) before you take any action.
+If you’re thinking about leaving, be sure to talk about it with the other joint tenant(s) before you take any action.
 It may be possible for someone else to take your place, and/or for the landlord to give a new agreement to those who are staying.

 What if my landlord agrees that I can leave?